-KICKAPOO TRADITIONAL TRIBE OF TEXAS V. STATE OF TEXAS (No. 07-1109) - On February 25, 2008, the Kickapoo Traditional Tribe of Texas filed a petition seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Secretarial Procedures Regulation (25 C.F.R.
-Part 291), promulgated pursuant to the Indian Gaming Regulatory Act, is invalid.
-The Secretarial Procedures Regulation was adopted following the Supreme Court's decision in Seminole Tribe of Florida v.
+KICKAPOO TRADITIONAL TRIBE OF TEXAS V. STATE OF TEXAS (No. 07-1109) - On February 25, 2008, the Kickapoo Traditional Tribe of Texas filed a petition seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Secretarial Procedure Regulations (25 C.F.R.
+Part 291), promulgated pursuant to the Indian Gaming Regulatory Act, are invalid.
+The Secretarial Procedure Regulations were adopted following the Supreme Court's decision in Seminole Tribe of Florida v.
 Florida which held that Congress has no authority to abrogate a state's Eleventh Amendment immunity from suit under the Indian Commerce Clause of Article I of the U.S. Constitution.
 Based on Seminole Tribe, absent a waiver of immunity, a state cannot be sued in federal court for refusing to negotiate a Class III gaming compact in good faith with an Indian Tribe.
-In such a case, the Secretarial Procedures Regulation provided an alternative process for approval of a Class III gaming compact.
-On April 8, 2008, the State of Texas filed a waiver of its right to respond.
+In such a case, the Secretarial Procedure Regulations provided an alternative process for approval of a Class III gaming compact.
+On April 8, 2008, the State of Texas filed a waiver of its right to respond, however, on April 28, 2008 the United States filed a brief in opposition indicating that, although the Fifth Circuit erred in invalidating the Secretarial Procedure Regulations, since no other court of appeals has yet addressed the issue, there is no conflict among the circuits or with decision of the Court requiring further review.
+The case has been scheduled for the conference of May 29, 2008.